ComputationalRadiationPhysics/picongpu/docs/source/models/field_ionization.rst

 -------------------------------------

 Especially for underdense targets, it is possible to already give an estimate for how the laser pulse ionizes a specific target.
-Starting from an initially unionized state, calculating ionization rates for each charge state for a given electric field a Markovian_ approach of transition matrices yields the charge state population for each time.
+Starting from an initially unionized state, calculating ionization rates for each charge state for a given electric field via a Markovian_ approach of transition matrices yields the charge state population for each time.

 .. _Markovian: https://en.wikipedia.org/wiki/Markov_chain

+Here, we show an example of Neon gas ionized by a Gaussian laser pulse with maximum amplitude :math:`a_0 = 10` and pulse duration (FWHM intensity) of :math:`30\,\mathrm{fs}`.
+The figure shows the ionization rates and charge state population produced by the ``ADKLinPol`` model obtained from the pulse shape in the lower panel, as well as the step-like ionization produced by the ``BSI`` model.

 .. plot:: models/field_ionization_charge_state_prediction.py

 References